CyVerse-learning-materials/SciApps_guide/step5.rst

    4. Use the options on the left side for P-values adjustments, specifying species, chromosome, and neighbouring window size, or display Q-Q plot.

    ..
 Note::
      The example here is using Chromosome 9 only.
 And the Manhattan plot is pre-configured to display the same Chromosome.
-For your own data, use the options in the left to check a specific Chromosome, or the whole genome.
+For your own data, use the options on the left side to check a specific Chromosome, or all Chromosomes of your specific genome.
 ----

 **Fix or improve this documentation:**